 Leviton DZ15S-1DZ Decora Smart Switch

-Into our final three, and here we have this powerful Z-wave Light Switch sold by Leviton.
+Into our final five, and here we have this powerful Z-wave Light Switch sold by Leviton.
 This attractive switch comes in 6 different color options and brings you the familiar decora form-factor.
 It can work with Alexa and gives you the options of remote and voice control.

 As for the control features, it lets you exert multi-location, three-way switching with a DD0SR-1LZ coordinating and a DD0SR-DLZ matching remote.
 For installation, you will require a neutral wire.

 The incandescence can reach up to 1800W, the CFL and LED 600W and the fluorescent ballasts come with a current rating of 15A.
-A Z-wave hub will be required for this to function, brands such as SmartThings or Wink will work fine with it.
+A hub will be required for this to function, brands such as SmartThings or Wink will work fine with it.

 If you want, there are also optional wall plates you can use.